the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 This confirms that the data is viable for reconstructing the history of the 2014–2017 era as we can actually "read" the emotion of a dead civilization.

-Now that we know _what_ language drove the sentiment, we need to know _who_ the main players were.
+Now that you know _what_ language drove the sentiment, you need to know _who_ the main players were.
 If we want to understand the chaos of 2014–2017, we cannot treat the entire network the same way.
 We need to identify the "hotspots": the communities that were most likely to start a digital fight, and the ones that were constantly getting attacked.

-We track every single negative link (LINK_SENTIMENT = -1) to find the source and the target.
-To do this, we split the conflict into two sides: the Instigators (the ones starting the fights) and the Targets (the ones getting called out).
+You track every single negative link (LINK_SENTIMENT = -1) to find the source and the target.
+To do this, you split the conflict into two sides: the Instigators (the ones starting the fights) and the Targets (the ones getting called out).
 Check out what the data showed us:

 {% include subreddits_receiving_starting.html %}

 ###### The Instigators (The Attackers)

-First, we tracked which communities were the most aggressive.
-We looked at the "Source" of every negative link to see who was reaching out to start trouble.
+First, you tracked which communities were the most aggressive.
+You looked at the "Source" of every negative link to see who was reaching out to start trouble.
 This is the Red List.
 These are the top subreddits that initiated the most conflict links.
 Weirdly enough, you will see names like r/subredditdrama right at the top.
 It makes sense as their whole purpose was to find and talk about fights happening elsewhere.
 By looking at this, we can identify which "tribes" were the most active in pushing the network toward a breaking point.

 ###### The Targets (The Victims)

 But a fight has two sides.
-We also had to look at the "Targets", so the communities that were constantly being linked to in a negative way.
+You also had to look at the "Targets", so the communities that were constantly being linked to in a negative way.
 This is the Blue List.
 These are the communities that were most frequently targeted by others.
 Some of these are huge, like r/askreddit, which just gets a lot of links because it’s so big.
 But others are much more specific.
 You can see communities that were clearly "villains" in the eyes of the rest of the network, getting hammered with negative links from all over the place.

-To make it even clearer, we summarized the data to see the "Net Aggression."
-We wanted to know: is a community a pure attacker, a universal target, or can it do both ?
+To make it even clearer, you summarized the data to see the "Net Aggression."
+You wanted to know: is a community a pure attacker, a universal target, or can it do both ?

 {% include negative_hyperlinks_source.html %}

 This summary shows us that conflict wasn't just random noise: it was driven by specific cnetral nodes.
 Why this matters for your mission: Identifying these central nodes tells us who held the power and who caused the friction.
 If we’re going to understand how this society broke down, we have to follow the people who were starting the most fires.

-**Mission Status**: We now have our tools and we know who the players are.
-Now, we can finally zoom out and look at the whole timeline to see if we can spot the moment Earth started to trend toward chaos.
+**Mission Status**: You now have your tools and you know who the players are.
+Now, you can finally zoom out and look at the whole timeline to see if we can spot the moment Earth started to trend toward chaos.
 Let's start by a Bottom-Up analysis.

 # BOTTOM-UP APPROACH

 #### 2.0 Overall evolution of hyperlink sentiment

-Now that we have finished the tools and identified the main players, let's look at the big picture.
+Now that you have finished the tools and identified the main players, let's look at the big picture.
 The hard part start : putting it all on a timeline.
 You have millions of data points, so your first task is to calculate the Normalized Conflict Fraction every single month for the entire archive, so from 2014 to 2017 to see if we could spot the moment everything started to slide toward the Great Collapse.

 {% include proportion_negative_over_time.html %}